opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/README.md

 ### Issues on Vercel

-SvelteKit's `reroute` hook currently doens't play well with Vercel (see [sveltejs/kit#11879](https://github.com/sveltejs/kit/issues/11879)), which means that we need to slightly adapt the adapter setup to make it work when deployed to Vercel.
+SvelteKit's `reroute` hook currently doens't play well with Vercel (see [sveltejs/kit#11879](https://github.com/sveltejs/kit/issues/11879)), which means that we need to slightly adapt the setup to make it work when deployed to Vercel.

 1. Remove the `reroute` hook from `src/hooks.js`
 2. Move the routes you want to localize `routes` into a `[[locale]]` folder